 - medium intensity to light up walkways.

-Spotlights might be used for hedges, swimming pools or walkways and specimen species, softer lamps for enclosed structures such as patios and summer houses.
-The figure below shows a variety of styles applied in a SketchUp model derived from a gCADPlus design.
+Spotlights might be used for hedges, swimming pools or walkways, and specimen species, softer lamps for enclosed structures such as patios and summer houses.
+The figure below shows a variety of lighting styles applied in a SketchUp model derived from a gCADPlus design.